Jefferson College (Mississippi): Development

 Chartered on May 13, 1802, by the General Assembly of the Mississippi Territory, the territorial legislature from 1798, prior to statehood in 1817, Jefferson College was the first institution of higher learning in the territory.
 It opened in 1811 with 15 students, as a preparatory school, under the name of the Washington Academy, in a one-room, wood-framed structure.
 By 1817, the institution had become a fully developed college.
 The first permanent buildings, constructed of brick, were completed in 1820.
 White Turpin served as a trustee.
+The Jefferson College Lyceum published a scholarly magazine called the Southwestern Journal.

 In 1826, the Governor and Lieutenant Governor of Mississippi were placed on the college's Board of Trustees, and the state legislature was authorized to fill vacancies on the board.
 Three years later, the college decided to reorganize on the model of the U.S. Military Academy at West Point.
 E. B. Wiliston became the college's president, and military training was placed under Maj.
 John Holbrook, who had written a book on military tactics.
 One year later, the school's enrollment had increased from 98 to 150 cadets.

 Maj.
 Holbrook died in 1832, and was replaced by Alden Partridge, a Northerner noted for his theories on proper military education, and for founding numerous military academies, most of which failed.
 Partridge's views on slavery were not popular in the state, which led to a decline in support for the school, and Partridge resigned.
 The school's board decided to drop the West Point system of education; almost immediately, the college's enrollment declined.

 By 1840, Jefferson College offered the degrees of Bachelor of Arts and Master of Arts.
 In 1841 there was a major building fire at the school.

 In 1850, the college reverted to providing a military education, which again led to a resurgence of growth.